aexol-studio/deenruv/docs/docs/guides/how-to/codegen/index.md

 To do this, we will use [Graphql Code Generator](https://the-guild.dev/graphql/codegen).

 :::cli
-Use `npx vendure add` and select "Set up GraphQL code generation" to quickly set up code generation.
+Use `npx deenruv add` and select "Set up GraphQL code generation" to quickly set up code generation.
 :::

 :::note
-This guide is for adding codegen to your Vendure plugins & Admin UI extensions.
+This guide is for adding codegen to your Deenruv plugins & Admin UI extensions.
 For a guide on adding codegen to your storefront, see the [Storefront Codegen](/guides/storefront/codegen/) guide.
 :::

 ## Installation

-It is recommended to use the `vendure add` CLI command as detailed above to set up codegen.
+It is recommended to use the `deenruv add` CLI command as detailed above to set up codegen.
 If you prefer to set it up manually, follow the steps below.

 First, install the required dependencies: